 • Simmer stew.
 Bring to a boil, then cover pot with lid and reduce heat to a low simmer.
 Simmer on low heat for about 30-40 minutes or until lentils are tender and the vegetables are just fork tender.

-Do Lentils Need to Be Soaked First
+Do Lentils Need to Be Soaked First?

 What to Serve with Lentil Stew

-Are Lentils Good For You
+Are Lentils Good For You?

-Yes!
-Lentils have a lot of nutritional value to offer.
-They’re low in fat, high in protein, they’re a good source of iron, fiber, folic acid and magnesium.
+Lentils are low in fat, high in protein, and they’re a good source of iron, fiber, folic acid and magnesium.
 They’re also rich with polyphenols.
 Polyphenols are compounds found in plant foods (such as fruits, vegetables, herbs, spices, dark chocolate, wine and tea),and they act like antioxidants neutralizing free radicals and help to reduce inflammation which is linked to chronic disease.
-(1) (2)
+When compared to other legumes, lentils are No. 2 in protein, coming in second place to soybeans.
+When lentils are consumed with whole grains (like brown rice) they can provide you with the same quality of protein as meat.
+A 1/2 cup serving of cooked lentils provide approximately 12 grams of protein.

 Lentils Nutrition Facts